Avimitin/sdwm/README.md

 I've write some script to automatically run when dwm start up, checkout the `$HOME/.local/share/dwm` directory.

+- Dwm bar

+There are two versions of the dwm bar, one by shell script and another by Rust.
+You can run command `cd dwm-bar && cargo install --path .` to build the dwm-bar program.
+It will place the executable under `~/.cargo/bin`.
+And you just need to update the bar executable in `autostart.sh`.

 ## Customize

 Modified file `config.def.h`